yuhsak/envvv/README.md

 parse({ SWITCH: 'true' })
 /*
-throws Error('failed to parse value as "ON" and "OFF"') */
+throws Error('failed to parse value as "ON" nor "OFF"') */
 ```